-You don't need any piping if you get a smaller and portable one.
+You don't need any piping if you get a smaller and portable air compressor.
 However, you will need a hose to connect with the air compressor.
 Make sure the hose isn’t too long, or it will cause loss of air pressure.
 A shorter hose will provide the right air pressure to get your work done efficiently.

-Some people prefer placing their air compressors in an enclosed space to reduce the noise that comes out of the machine.
+Some people prefer placing their compressor in an enclosed space to reduce the noise that comes out of the machine.
 It might work to lower the noise, but the air compressor will generate a lot of heat if there is a limited space for the air to flow.
 Thus, for the sake of its long-term performance, be sure to place it in an open spot.

 Maintaining a Garage Air Compressor

 Even if you purchase an oil-free air compressor, you will still need to do some regular maintenance.
 If you want to use the unit for a longer period without much hassle, you need to make sure that you take good care of it.
-Follow the given instructions below to keep the air compressor in good condition.
+Follow the given instructions below to keep the compressor in good condition.

 - Almost everyone doesn't take much care of the literature and instructions that come with the air compressor.
 The manufacturer provides useful information regarding what to do and what not to do while using the unit.

-- Your air compressor tank will take more or less moisture, depending on the humidity of where you live.
+- Your compressor tank will take more or less moisture, depending on the humidity of where you live.
 Periodically drain the air and then the water to drain the tank properly.